-At least 10 of the issued utility patents and at least 30 of the pending utility patent applications in our portfolio are related to our CD70 CAR-NK program, and include manufacturing process, treatment and compositions of matter claims (e.g., targeting CD70-expressing tumors).
+At least 10 of the issued utility patents and at least 50 of the pending utility patent applications in our portfolio are related to our NKX070 product candidate, and include composition of matter, manufacturing process, and method of use claims(e.g., targeting CD70-expressing tumors, including monotherapies and combination therapies).
 These issued utility patents include patents in the United States, Europe, Japan, and other jurisdictions outside the United States and are licensed from Licensors.
 These pending utility patent applications include applications in the United States, Europe, Japan, the PCT, and other jurisdictions outside the United States.
-Of these pending patent applications, at least six are owned or co-owned by us, with the remaining licensed from Licensors.
-The estimated expiration dates of the issued utility patents are between approximately 2024 and 2035 (with certain commercially relevant patents extending through approximately 2035), and the estimated expiration dates of these pending utility patent applications are between approximately 2024 and 2041 (with certain commercially relevant patent applications extending through approximately 2041).
+Of these pending patent applications, at least 17 are solely owned by us or, in the case of one patent application, co-owned by us with our collaboration partner on the NKX070 program, CRISPR, with the remaining licensed from Licensors.
+The estimated expiration dates of the issued utility patents are between approximately 2024 and 2035 (with certain commercially relevant patents extending through approximately 2035), and the estimated expiration dates of these pending utility patent applications are between approximately 2043 (with certain commercially relevant patent applications extending through approximately 2043).

-At least 10 of the issued utility patents and at least 25 of the pending utility patent applications in our portfolio are related to our NK cell engineering platform, and include manufacturing process, treatment and compositions of matter claims relating to NK cell expansion and/or NK cell persistence.
-These issued utility patents include patents in the United States, Europe, Japan, and other jurisdictions outside the United States and are licensed from Licensors.
-These pending utility patent applications include applications in the United States, Europe, Japan, the PCT, and other jurisdictions outside the United States.
-Of these pending patent applications, at least one is owned by us, with the remaining licensed from Licensors.
-The estimated expiration dates of the issued utility patents are between approximately 2024 and 2035 (with certain commercially relevant patents extending through approximately 2035), and the estimated expiration dates of these pending utility patent applications are between approximately 2024 and 2040 (with certain commercially relevant patent applications extending through approximately 2040).
+At least 10 of the issued utility patents and at least 30 of the pending utility patent applications in our portfolio are related to our NK cell engineering platform, and include manufacturing process, method of use and composition of matter claims relating to NK cell expansion and/or NK cell persistence.
+These issued utility patents include patents in the United States, Europe, Japan, and other jurisdictions outside the United States, Europe, Japan, and other jurisdictions in the United States, Europe, Japan, and other jurisdictions in the United States, Europe, Japan, and other jurisdictions outside the United States, Europe, Japan, and other jurisdictions outside the United States.
+Of these pending patent applications, at least 10 are solely owned by us, with the remaining licensed from Licensors.
+The estimated expiration dates of the issued utility patents are between approximately 2024 and 2035 (with certain commercially relevant patent applications are between approximately 2024 and 2035 (with certain patent applications extending through approximately 2024 and 2040).
+Composition of matter claims relating to our NKSTIM cell line are estimated to expire in Q4 2024.